Radio England publicity photo

 “Swinging” Radio England had the most complicated news bulletins ever heard on British radio.
 The presenter had to juggle jingles, bursts of echo and sound effects while reading the stories.

-click to hear audio Johnnie reading the news “in the public interest” (duration 1 minute 43 seconds)
+click to hear audio Johnnie reading the news “in the public interest”, 15th October 1966 (duration 1 minute 43 seconds)

 Photo courtesy of Raoul Verolleman